EthanBeeson/CampusMarket/README.md

 cd CampusMarket

 # Windows (Git Bash)
-python3 -m venv venv
+ONLY DO THIS THE FIRST TIME: python3 -m venv venv source venv/Scripts/activate
-source venv/Scripts/activate

 # macOS/Linux
-python3 -m venv venv
+ONLY DO THIS THE FIRST TIME: python3 -m venv venv source venv/bin/activate
-source venv/bin/activate

 # Install Dependencies